Caleb-Johnson2/Todo-List-Reminder-For-School/README.md

 **Hotkeys:**

-Num -
+Alt+Num -

 Action: Sends an instant summary report of the remaining tasks.

-Description: When you press the "Num -" key, the script will immediately send a notification with a summary of the pending tasks, including their due dates and time remaining until they are due.
+Description: When you press the "Alt" key then the "Num -" key, the script will immediately send a notification with a summary of the pending tasks, including their due dates and time remaining until they are due.

-Num *
+Alt+Num *

 Action: Sends a detailed report of all tasks.

-Description: Pressing the "Num *" key triggers the script to send a detailed report of all tasks, including those with due dates and the remaining time.
+Description: Pressing the "Alt" key then the "Num *" key triggers the script to send a detailed report of all tasks, including those with due dates and the remaining time.
 It will list the tasks with their due dates and the time left until they are due.
 If a task does not have a due date, it will be listed without that information.

 ### 2. Editing the todo.txt File